riccardoboe/riccardoboe-portfolio-v1/README.md

 <h1> My Git Hub Portfolio </h1>
 ## Description
-Hello there!
-Welcome to my portfolio, here you can explore some of my projects that I have done.
+<p> Hello there!
+Welcome to my portfolio, here you can explore some of my projects that I have done. </p>